Skip to content

 3 days Fly Masai mara

-Located in the south west of Kenya, Masai Mara is a diverse area that is home to millions of creatures.
-The word ‘Masai’ come from one of the largest nomadic warrior groups in Kenya that is the Maasai while ‘Mara’ refers to a predominant shrub, flat topped acacia trees and bushes that covers most of the area.
-Masai Mara is a habitat to both small and big animal species.
-The ‘Big Five’ game that is the lion, African elephant, leopard, rhino and buffalo can be seen rooming around Masai Mara.
+Masai Mara National Park is located in the southwest of Kenya.
+The Masai Mara is a diverse area that is home to millions of creatures.
+The word ‘Masai’ comes from one of the largest nomadic warrior groups in Kenya, that is the Maasai, while ‘Mara’ refers to a predominant shrub, flat-topped acacia trees, and bushes that cover most of the area.
+The Masai Mara is a habitat for both small and big animal species.
+The ‘Big Five’ game that is the lion, African elephant, leopard, rhino, and buffalo can be seen roaming around the Masai Mara.

-Every year, tourists from all over the world travel to Masai Mara to witness the great migration.
-This simply involves large herds of wildebeest, zebras and gazelles jumping and crossing the muddy water of river Mara.
-They cross the river and travel eight hundred kilometres through the Masai Mara ecosystems in search of greener, mineral rich pastures.
-The herds of course have to meet up with predators like the crocodiles and the hippos hence the migrations end up being survival for the fittest.
-The positive thing about Masai Mara is that it has lots of wildlife each year so the ecosystem needs a little bit of balancing.
+Every year, tourists from all over the world travel to the Masai Mara to witness the great migration.
+This simply involves large herds of wildebeest, zebras, and gazelles jumping and crossing the muddy water of the Mara.
+They cross the river and travel eight hundred kilometres through the Masai Mara ecosystems in search of greener, mineral-rich pastures.
+The herds, of course, have to meet up with predators like the crocodiles and the hippos, hence the migrations end up being survival of the fittest.
+The positive thing about the Masai Mara is that it has lots of wildlife each year, so the ecosystem needs a little bit of balancing.

-An activity you wouldn’t want to miss in Masai Mara is hot air ballooning.
+An activity you wouldn’t want to miss in the Masai Mara is hot air ballooning.
 This is a chance to get to view the amazing landscape.
-It is more breath-taking when you get to view the great migration from above.
-Other propounding views to catch sight of while on the hot air balloon would be watching lions hunting their prey, having a glimpse on leopards perched up high in trees and seeing active hyena dens.
-You also get to enjoy a cup of coffee, tea or any other drink of your choice together with some fantastic snacks as you view the magical nature.
+It is more breathtaking when you get to view the great migration from above.
+Other propounding views to catch sight of while on the hot air balloon would be watching lions hunting their prey, having a glimpse of leopards perched up high in trees, and seeing active hyena dens.
+You also get to enjoy a cup of coffee, tea, or any other drink of your choice together with some fantastic snacks as you view the magical nature.

-It will not be fair to set foot in Masai Mara without taking interest in the Masai cultural encounters.
-Get to learn about the Maasai families that have lived in the Masai Mara for over hundreds of years passing their culture from one generation to another generation.
+It will not be fair to set foot in the Masai Mara without taking an interest in the Masai cultural encounters.
+Get to learn about the Maasai families that have lived in the Masai Mara for over hundreds of years, passing their culture from one generation to another generation.
 Get to visit their camps and gain knowledge about their lifestyle.
-The Maasai community is made up of about forty-eight houses surrounding their cattle kraal in order to offer security from invaders and thieves that may attempt to steal.
-The traditional houses ‘manyattas’, are built with mud and branches in a circular arrangement hence providing a cool environment inside away from the scorching sun.
+The Maasai community is made up of about forty-eight houses surrounding their cattle kraal in order to offer security from invaders and thieves who may attempt to steal.
+The traditional houses ‘manyattas’ are built with mud and branches in a circular arrangement, hence providing a cool environment inside away from the scorching sun.

 What makes Masai Mara national park famous?

 It also hosts the Great Migration, which secured it as one of the Seven Natural Wonders of Africa, and as one of the ten Wonders of the World.
-This Wildebeest migration takes place at different times of the year and in Maasai Mara national reserve, this migration takes place during the months of July to September when the wildebeest cross to Maasai Mara reserve in Kenya through the Mara River which is considered the climax of the migration period.
+This Wildebeest migration takes place at different times of the year, and in the Maasai Mara national reserve, this migration takes place during July to September when the wildebeest cross to the Maasai Mara reserve in Kenya through the Mara River, which is considered the climax of the migration period.

-Breath taking at any time of the year, the Masai Mara reaches its peak in July and august during the annual migration of the millions of wildebeest and others grazers from adjacent Serengeti national park as the herds make their journey into the Mara on trek commonly known as the Great migration.
-This is arguably the most spectacular wildlife show on the planet and booking one of the various Masai Mara tours with Umarella voyage safaris registered company in Uganda operating allover east Africa at this time of the year is something you do not want to miss on your Safari in Africa
+Breath-taking at any time of the year, the Masai Mara reaches its peak in July and August during the annual migration of the millions of wildebeest and other grazers from the adjacent Serengeti National Park as the herds make their journey into the Mara on trek commonly known as the Great migration.
+This is arguably the most spectacular wildlife show on the planet, and booking one of the various Masai Mara tours with Umarella voyage safaris registered company in Uganda operating allover east Africa at this time of the year, is something you do not want to miss on your Safari in Africa.

 Wildlife in Masai Mara National Reserve

-The best time for birdwatching in Masai Mara national reserve is throughout the year (it is possible through all the time) but for a great birding experience is in the month November to April when there is migratory bird species in the park and June to October when the Reserve experiences dry season and the grass is short offering you uninterrupted views of the colorful bird
+The best time for birdwatching in the Masai Mara National Reserve is throughout the year (it is possible through all the year), but for a great birding experience is in the month November to April, when there are migratory bird species in the park, and June to October, when the Reserve experiences dry season and the grass is short, offering you uninterrupted views of the colorful bird.

 How to best Explore Masai national PArk

-Exploring the best of Masai Mara National Park Reserve with shoebill Safaris Uganda gives you a great range of experience through different Safari activities at the Reserve hence were making your African trip more Remarkable.
-We offer our guests a wide range of best selected safari activities that are done within the Reserve.
-You can explore these activities by our cars, guided foot walks or horse Riding.
+Exploring the best of Masai Mara National Park Reserve with shoebill Safaris Uganda gives you a great range of experience through different Safari activities at the Reserve, hence were making your African trip more Remarkable.
+We offer our guests a wide range of the best selected safari activities that are done within the Reserve.
+You can explore these activities by our cars, guided foot walks, or horse Riding.

 Game drive in Masai national Reserve

-These game drives are the key activities carried out by Umarella Voyage Safaris in most of East African National Parks.
-We do these game drives the whole day, half day or at night and Masai Mara is among the few national parks that allows night game drives.
-You will have a chance to spot all the wild species in the reserve through our strong open roofed cars that give the best view of the animals.
+These game drives are the key activities carried out by Umarella Voyage Safaris in most of the East African National Parks.
+We do these game drives the whole day, half day, or at night, and the Masai Mara is among the few national parks that allow night game drives.
+You will have a chance to spot all the wild species in the reserve through our strong, open-roofed cars that give the best view of the animals.

-You can also opt to have a nature walk through the Reserve that are led by our game rangers.
-On top of viewing wildlife through nature walks, you will get a chance to have cultural tours, visit the locals and see true African set up of traditions with the Maasai culture.
+You can also opt to have a nature walk through the Reserve that is led by our game rangers.
+On top of viewing wildlife through nature walks, you will get a chance to have cultural tours, visit the locals, and see the true African setup of traditions with the Maasai culture.

 Back To Top